cajulien42/Hypertube/README.md

 3rd and last Web project for 42 school, Hypertube is a streaming site (made in React / Nodejs):

-This project was done with [Philippine S](https://github.com/pommedepain), [Clément Fauvel](https://github.com/Clemzerdu75) et [Camille Julien](https://github.com/cajulien42/Hypertube)
+This project was done with [Philippine S](https://github.com/pommedepain), [Clément F](https://github.com/Clemzerdu75) et [Benjamin T](https://github.com/BenjaminTle)

-Clément was in charge of the front and UI/UX
+Clément was in charge of the front and UI/UX Philippine was in charge on the API.
-Camille was in charge of the scrapping process Philippine was in charge on the API.
+Benjamin was in charge of the streaming part.
-I was in charge of the streaming part **(Nodejs, express, ffmpeg, torrent-stream)**
+I was in charge of the scrapping process, database and search engine, as well as authentication for Google and 42 accounts.  **(Nodejs, express, mongoDB, Oauth)**

-## SUMMARY
-- What is Hypertube ?
-- How to use it
-- Gallery

 ## What is Hypertube ?